canonical/sylva-core/.gitlab/README.md

 * `no-wkld`: Deploy the management cluster without any updates.

+* `no-update`: Deploy the management and workload clusters without any updates.

 * `simple-update`: Deploy both management and workload clusters, and perform a values update.

 * `simple-update-no-wkld`: Deploy the management cluster and perform a values update.